 Katherine is the webmaster at www.HealingCFSME.com.
 She is author of Be Loved, Beloved (available on lulu.com or kindle).
 She was diagnosed with Myalgic Encephalomyelitis in 1993.

 Move to TOP

-There are illnesses with overlapping symptoms to CFS.
+- There are illnesses with overlapping symptoms to CFS.
 To avoid a CFS misdiagnosis these conditions need to be excluded.
-Alternatively, these chronic illnesses sometimes coexist with Chronic Fatigue Syndrome.
+There are also chronic illnesses which may coexist with Chronic Fatigue Syndrome.

 Click through for tips on what to say in reply to the question: "What is the cause of CFS?"